 Wheeler Basin lies within the Indian Peaks Wilderness which is fully regulated for overnight camping.
 In some areas, camping is only allowed in designated sites while other areas allow at-large camping.
 At the time of our backpack into Wheeler Basin, at-large camping was allowed.
 Permits are required for all backcountry camping and must be obtained in advance.
 You can begin your research by going to this website: https://www.fs.usda.gov/recarea/arp/recarea/?recid=80803.

 As the trail leaves Coyote Park, it begins to drop a little and also to turn from northbound to northwest.
-As the trial begins to make this turn, look across the creek and identify the bottom of an avalanche chute with a lot of fallen trees in a tangled mass at the bottom.
+As the trail begins to make this turn, look across the creek and identify the bottom of an avalanche chute with a lot of fallen trees in a tangled mass at the bottom.
 You do not want to cross Arapaho Creek and come out on the south side of the debris.
 The best crossing will bring you out just a little north of it.
 As the Arapaho Trail makes its' turn to the NW, it begins to lose more elevation and the creek below begins to drop off more.
-At about that location, in 2012, we spotted a 4" conifer on the right hand side of the trial with a piece of blue ribbon tape tied around it.
+At about that location, in 2012, we spotted a 4" conifer on the right hand side of the trail with a piece of blue ribbon tape tied around it.
 We took that as an indication of where to turn off.
 Head down the slope, losing up to 100 feet in elevation and locate a place to cross the creek.
 Looking upstream, but not too far is your best bet.
 Cross the creek and then head uphill to the east and begin searching for what will be a faint trail.
 Again, in 2012, another blue ribbon tied around a tree indicated where the trail was to be found.
 Once you find this trail, which will be faint at first, the hardest part is over.
+This should bring you out on the north side of the avalanche debris.

 From this campsite, if you look east, you will see a very large, prominent couloir of mostly whittish rock.
 At the head of that couloir and to the left is a rugged and jagged looking peak.
 That peak is the southern flank of Arikaree.
 The couloir itself is within the Indian Peaks Wilderness.
 At the top of the couloir, where it levels out, if one should proceed any farther, they will be trespassing onto the City of Boulder watershed property.
 Rock conditions for Arikaree on the SE face are indicated to be almost exclusively medium to large-sized boulders & stacked boulders.
 Back down in Wheeler Basin, from the same campsite, if you look more to the NE you can actually see Navajo and Apache.
 Both would be a very challenging ascent from this location and may even offer a "first-ascent" route.